 Hemp’s chemical makeup, on the other hand, is dominated by CBD.
 By definition, hemp’s THC content is no more than 0.3 percent, nearly 10 times less than the least potent strain of marijuana.
 Instead, hemp naturally has more CBD vs THC, making it an ideal source of CBD from cannabis.

-Atomic Arrangement of CBD vs THC
+Atomic Differences Between CBD and THC

 CBD and THC are considered structural isomers, which means they share the same chemical composition but their atomic arrangements differ.
 The two compounds share a molecular formula of C21H30O2 and molecular weights of 314.4 g/mol.